-- Enter the motion detection settings interface: Configuration > Event > Basic Event > Motion Detection. - 2.
-Check the checkbox of Enable Motion Detection.
+- Enter the motion detection settings interface: Configuration > Event > Basic

+Event > Motion Detection.

+- 2. Select the Camera No.

+- 3. Check the checkbox of Enable Motion Detection. - 4.
 Check the checkbox of Enable Dynamic Analysis for Motion if you want to mark the detected objects with green rectangles.